Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Defining Causal Moderation

-In some cases, discovering the existence and extent of treatment effect heterogeneity may be the goal of a researcher's inquiry into causal effect conditionality.
-However, the increasingly sophisticated methods for investigating treatment effect heterogeneity are not necessarily applicable to a second goal: estimating causal moderation effects.
-At stake here is the ability to claim that a moderator variable truly causes changes in the treatment effect.
+In some cases, however, discovering the existence and extent of treatment effect heterogeneity may not be the ultimate goal of a researcher's inquiry into causal effect conditionality.
+Instead, resarchers may want to estimate causal moderation effects.
+At stake here is the ability to claim that a moderator variable truly causes changes in the treatment effect, or that the treatment effect would remain stable if the moderator itself were to be manipulated.
+The corresponding causal moderation estimand of interest will be referred to as the average treatment moderation effect (ATME) and denoted by $\delta$. \begin{definition} The average treatment moderation effect (ATME) is defined as where the expectation is taken over the population distribution. \end{definition} Whereas treatment effect heterogeneity deals with variation in the treatment effect across different spaces of the observed distribution in the population, causal moderation implies that counterfactual intervention upon the moderator variable would alter the treatment effect.